Saqibur/Batch-Rename-V2/README.md

 However, the JikanPy one is more complete, stays up to date, and is the perfect API for on the fly renames.

 ## Features
-- I quickly realized that, rather than querying episode names or lists from wikipedia each time we run this app, it would be better to save a local copy inside some kind of csv.
+- ~I quickly realized that, rather than querying episode names or lists from wikipedia each time we run this app, it would be better to save a local copy inside some kind of csv.
 Not only is this more considerate with Wikimedia's API, we can just run a sync every now and then and we're good to go.
-I could even add a verify script which makes sure we have the latest corrections.
+I could even add a verify script which makes sure we have the latest corrections.~ Letting go of Wikipedia support.
-- I might still keep the wikipedia searcher, just for the sake of completeness.
-- You should be able to auto-rename an entire series using the titles from Wikipedia.

 # Me 6 Hours into this dumb project ->
 <img src="https://i.ytimg.com/vi/jtTBYMvLBbw/maxresdefault.jpg">